DatavenueLiveObjects/LiveObjects_SDK_for_Arduino/README.md

 - [ArduinoJson](https://arduinojson.org/), a powerful library used to handle, store and parse JSON

 #### SAMD21 Arduino core
 - You also need to install the Arduino Core for Atmel's SAMD21 processor, used on the MKR family boards.
-Use the [Boards Manager](https://www.arduino.cc/en/guide/cores) to install the package called "Arduino SAMD Boards (32-bit ARM Cortex-M0+)".
+Use the [Boards Manager](https://www.arduino.cc/en/guide/cores) to install the package called *Arduino SAMD Boards (32-bit ARM Cortex-M0+)*.

 ## How to use ##